 Hvar is expensive by Croatian standards, but by eating two meals a day at home we kept expenses to a minimum.
 When travelling around the island we used public buses.
 Our Airbnb apartment cost $305 AUD for four nights.

-BB Breakfast: Coffee, Orange Juice, Croissant 49 kuna
+BB Club Breakfast: Classy with views.
+Coffee, Brekfast Orange Juice, Croissant approx 50 kuna

-Hello 2 Cafe at Town Market: 10 cevapci with pita 50 kuna
+Hello 2 Cafe at Town Market: Affordable Take-Away and eat in.
+10 cevapci with pita approx. 50 kuna

 When to Visit